 You will need to invest in a tripod stand in order to enjoy all the benefits that accrue from blogging with a camera phone.

-CAMERA GEAR FOR BLOGGING
+WHAT CAMERA GEAR DO YOU NEED FOR BLOGGING?

-Camera Accessories for Blogging
+Camera Equipment & Accessories for Blogging

 There are basic camera accessories every photographer must have to transport and protect the gear and use to also improve image quality.